-responseCode Request Type Details WARNING_OBS_ID Both Observation ID value is missing.
-Prediction results for this row are logged, but are not available for stability reporting.
-Observation ID value does not match a logged observation ID value within the last six months.
-Stability results for this row cannot be logged.
-WARNING_SCORE_LIMIT Prediction You have exceeded the daily maximum number of logged prediction results for this model.
-Minitab Model Ops has a limit of 1440 data rows per model, per day.
-Depending on when the daily maximum was reached, some prediction results may not have been logged.
-For more information, go to the next section, "Daily storage utilization".
-WARNING_STABILITY_LIMIT Stability You have exceeded the daily maximum number of logged stability results for this model.
+responseCode Request Type Details WARNING_STABILITY_LIMIT Stability You have exceeded the daily maximum number of logged stability results for this model.
 Minitab Model Ops has a limit of 2880 data rows per model, per day.
 Depending on when the daily maximum was reached, some stability results may not have been logged.
-For more information, go to the next section, "Daily storage utilization".
 WARNING_TIME_RANGE Prediction Timestamp range is not valid.
 Prediction results for this row cannot be logged.
-For more information on date/time ranges, go to Date/time data requirements on page 26.
+For more information on date/time ranges, go to Date/time requirements on page 22.
 WARNING_TIME_VALUE Prediction Timestamp value is not valid.
 Prediction results for this row cannot be logged.
-For more information on date/time formats, go to Date/time data requirements on page 26.
+For more information on date/time formats, go to Date/time requirements on page 22.
 WARNING_UNKNOWN_REPONSE Stability Actual response is missing or contains a level that does not exist in the model.
 Stability results for this row cannot be logged.